yuri-panchul/tt08-adder-with-flow-control/docs/info.md

 * fcb_4_wrapped_2_deep_fifo
 * fcb_5_double_buffer_from_dally_harting

-More details about the register modules:
+More details about the modules:

 ### fcb_1_single_allows_back_to_back